66HEX/lunarbase/README.md

 ## Powered by Nocta UI

-The LunarBase admin panel showcases the full potential of **Nocta UI**, our proprietary component library that redefines what's possible in web interfaces:
+The LunarBase admin panel showcases **Nocta UI**, our proprietary component library designed for modern web interfaces:

-### Revolutionary Component Architecture
+### Modern Component Architecture
 - **Copy-paste philosophy** - Components are copied directly into your project for complete customization control
 - **WCAG 2.1 AA compliance** with full keyboard navigation and screen reader support
 - **First-class dark mode** with automatic system detection and manual override